 Scoliosis occurs when the spine curves from side to side.
 Usually in an ‘S’ shape, the spine may also be rotated.
 The condition can be mild, moderate or severe.

-- Congenital Scoliosis, due to congenital birth defects in the spine and is often associated with other organ defects
+- Congenital scoliosis – congenital birth defects in the spine and is often associated with other organ defects

-- Degenerative Scoliosis, caused by degeneration of the discs that separate the vertebrae or arthritis in the joints that link them.
-This type of Scoliosis occurs later in life.
+- Degenerative scoliosis – degeneration of the discs that separate the vertebrae (small bones that form the backbone) or arthritis in the joints that link them.
+This occurs later in life

-- Neuromuscular Scoliosis, due to loss of control of the nerves or muscles that support the spine (commonly from Cerebral Palsy or Muscular Dystrophy)
+- Neuromuscular scoliosis – loss of control of the nerves or muscles that support the spine and is commonly due to cerebral palsy or muscular dystrophy

-- Scoliosis Of Unknown Cause (Idiopathic), one of the commonest forms of scoliosis, that usually occurs in childhood or adolescence
+- Scoliosis of unknown cause (idiopathic) – one of the most common forms of scoliosis, which usually occurs during childhood or adolescence